eminence007/Youtube-Clone/README.md

 ## This Project is a clone of YouTube using Youtube API for developers.

 ```
-Link to the Live Project -> https://you-tube-clone-alpha.vercel.app
+Link to the Live Project -> you-tube-clone-alpha.vercel.app
 ```
 #### Tech stack used in the Project:
 1. HTML